Choosing your wedding photographer is a HUGE deal!

 There will be photographers out there who are just starting out and therefore will offer a cheaper/discounted rate, which is great for those of you on a budget.
 But, they may not be able to guide you on posing, when or where to do group shots or couples portraits, they might miss a crucial shot or moment.

 There are some amazing photographers out there who will charge a cheaper rate simply because they can.
-Maybe photography isn’t their full time job so they don’t need to charge what others do.
+Maybe photography isn't their full time job, maybe their partner earns enough for them to have photography as a hobby, maybe they don't have overheads.

 Most full time wedding photographers will charge way more than those who are starting out/not doing it full time.
 Not only because they're experienced, as discussed above, but because this is their career.
 They need to make a living, they have bills to pay.
 Some photographers may have a studio or an office that they work from, so they have overheads, they regularly update and improve their kit, they spend hours upon hours editing your images.
 That's what you're paying for.